 Many would say that the highlight of the whole meal is the ooey gooey toffee cake, which tastes more like a warm cookie with toffee in it.
 I’m not complaining because who doesn’t love a warm cookie?
 I was also impressed with the fact that you can see real vanilla bean flecks in the vanilla ice cream, which is not something I’d expect to find at the Magic Kingdom.

 After you finish dinner, Main Street will be all lit up and ready to pose for pictures.
 This is my favorite time during my 24 hours in the Magic Kingdom to do a little shopping on Main Street.
 Normally the fireworks show “Happily Ever After” is at Cinderella’s Castle around 10, so you will be able to find a great spot to view them here.

 My favorite store on Main Street is Main Street Sweets.
 You get to watch the cast members (aka Disney employees) make old fashioned candy, everything from candy apples to marshmallows.
 My favorite is the chocolate peanut butter fudge!
 You can get just one square–the perfect way to end your 24 hours in the Magic Kingdom.

 Now that you have your fudge in hand, take a spot on Main Street and get ready for the actual literal fireworks!
-My Happily Ever After already came true because I had ice cream for breakfast.
+My Happily Ever After already came true because I had a cinnamon roll the size of my head for breakfast.
 Thanks, Disney!